jsta/natcap-invest-docker/README.md

 version}`, for example `1.0.0_3.4.2` means 1.0.0 is our version and we're using version 3.4.2 of InVEST.
 Check DockerHub for the latest tag.

-The image contains all the data it needs to run the pollination model, we just want to mount a volume so we can get the results on the host.
+The image contains all the data it needs to run the NDR model, we just want to mount a volume so we can get the results on the host.
 ```bash
 mkdir /tmp/output